Follow this quick and simple recipe from Sian's Plan for a delicious, healthy meal: Irish Fish Chowder.

 Here’s my quick homemade version.
 This is made with natural yogurt as a much healthier option.
 If you must use cream, keep it for special occasions.

-A tip is to always keep small bags of frozen seafood in your freezer (these can be purchased in supermarkets and have a variety of seafood in them).
+A tip is to always keep small bags of frozen seafood in your freezer (available at supermarkets and containing a variety of seafood).
 Then you can rustle up a taste of home in half an hour, even if the only rambling walk you’ve done is up the three blocks from the subway.

 Irish Fish Chowder recipe